underwoo16/add-to-tasklist/README.md

 Creating an action to add issues to a tasklist when a milestone is added to the issue.

 ### TODO
+- Rename to `add-to-tracking-issue`
 - Make tasklist title configurable via action inputs
-- Decide on strategy for demilestoning
+- Decide on strategy for demilestoning (leave tracking issue alone vs. remove issue)

 # Add to tasklist action